 The aviation of the Russian Aerospace Forces is beginning to use cluster aviation munitions in the special military operation zone.
-There is no official confirmation from the Ministry of Defense of Russia.
+There is no official confirmation from the Russian Ministry of Defense.
 But footage from Telegram channels of war correspondents and troop groups indicates that at least RBK-500 cluster bombs are being used, which have the ability to adjust and aim at a target from a long distance.

-It became known in July 2023 that Russia might use cluster munitions in the course of the special military operation.
-Then, the head of the operational directorate of the U.S. Armed Forces Joint Chiefs of Staff, General Douglas Sims, announced that the Armed Forces of Ukraine had received cluster munitions from the United States.
-A few days later, in an interview, Russian President Vladimir Putin warned that Russia, in the event of the use of such munitions by Ukraine, reserves the right to take mirror actions.
+The possibility of Russia using cluster munitions in the course of the special military operation became known in July 2023.
+Then, the Director of Operations for the Joint Staff of the US Armed Forces, General Douglas Sims, announced that the Armed Forces of Ukraine had received cluster munitions from the United States.
+Russian President Vladimir Putin warned in an interview a few days later that Russia, in the event of the use of such munitions by Ukraine, reserves the right to take mirror actions.

-Putin also stressed that both the supply of cluster munitions to Ukraine and their use should be considered a crime.
+Putin also emphasized that both the supply of cluster munitions to Ukraine and their use should be considered a crime.

-As for cluster munitions, the U.S. administration itself gave an assessment of these munitions through its officials some time ago, when the use of cluster munitions was called a crime by the U.S. administration itself.
-So, I think that's how it should be treated.
+As for cluster munitions, the US administration itself gave an assessment of these munitions through its employees some time ago, when the use of cluster munitions was called a crime by the US administration itself.
+Well, I think that's how it should be treated.

-In world practice, cluster munitions are considered to be the most inhumane, as they do not have a selective effect and largely affect the civilian population.
-Submunitions - mini-bombs that are delivered by a missile or rocket, are usually guided.
-But when the carrier explodes, they are scattered over a vast area, even outside the combat zone.
+In world practice, cluster munitions are considered extremely inhumane, as they do not have a selective effect and largely affect the civilian population.
+Submunitions - mini-bombs delivered by a rocket or projectile - are usually guided.
+But when the carrier explodes, they are scattered over a vast area, even beyond the combat zone.

 Many models of cluster munitions do not detonate immediately.
 They can lie in the ground, in the ruins of houses, infrastructure facilities for years, even after the conflict in which they were used has ended.